scp-cs/Thorn/README.md

 	* Custom description and color
 	* Leaderboards
 * Quick links to important guides/hubs
+* Daily reminder with important events in the past and name-days

 ## Install
 This bot is private, and there are no plans on making it public.
 However you are free to run Thorn locally yourself.